sapio-lang/sapio/sapio_compiler/README.md

                     bob_escrow=(Sats(10000), PayToPublicKey(key=key_bob)))
 ```

-The power of Sapio becomes aparent when you look at the composability of the
+The power of Sapio becomes apparent when you look at the composability of the
 framework.
 We can also put an escrow inside an escrow: